Challenges are occasions to be creative.

 This episode shares a great business story, that started from curiosity and ended up in a luxury brand.

 Today, Elvis & Kresse makes high-end accessories out of discarded firehoses.
-But it all started with the mix of curiosity and indignation of a woman seeing tons of firehoses being delivered to their final destination: landfill.
+And it all started with the mix of curiosity and indignation of a woman when seeing tons of firehoses being delivered to their final destination: landfill.

-Walking through this journey is a refreshing and empowering exercise, a great circular design success story!
+Walking through this business journey is a refreshing and empowering exercise, a great circular design success story!

 EPISODE 7 - MICHAEL PAWLYN